supermemo/SuperMemoScripts/SuperMemo-Git-sync/README.md

 If you've accidentally did a `cl` where you didn't intend to, you can get your changes back by opening _git bash_ in your knowledge folder and typing `git stash pop`.
 Previous versions are recoverable too, see: https://git-scm.com/docs/git-stash

 ## Controlling what is synced by this script
-Every time you close SuperMemo, `gitAddFiles` function is called, which will sync the collection with git.
+Every time you close SuperMemo, `Add-GitFiles` function is called, which will sync the collection with git.
 Out of the box, it does `git add -A *`, where `*` stands for all files in the folder.
 This means that every time you close SuperMemo, all files in the collection will be saved.
 This configuration will work for the majority of people.

 This can be changed, if desired.
 E.g. if you store additional information in the same git repo, but only choose to save SuperMemo related files when your close SuperMemo.
 To do so, see https://git-scm.com/docs/git-add